CommunityToolkit/WindowsCommunityToolkit/docs/modernization/InkToolbar.md

 ## About InkToolbar controls

 The Windows Forms version of this control is coming soon.
-It will be located in the **Microsoft.Toolkit.Win32.UI.Controls.WinForms** namespace.
+It will be located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.

 The WPF version is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.